 Principal Dancer at a Berlin company, the ballerina contends with stiff competition, stage fright and the short life of pointe shoes because she loves dancing.

-Haruka taking a jump at Tempelhofer Feld park in Berlin with the site of the former city airport in the background (©Karin Shikata), reformatted for the featured Image)
+Haruka taking a jump at Tempelhofer Feld park in Berlin with the former airport in the background (site of the former city airport) (Reformatted size for featured Image)

 BERLIN ー Even when she isn't pirouetting in her pink pointe shoes Haruka Sassa's life revolves around dancing.
 Just back from her native Japan, the prima ballerina spent her first morning in Berlin training as usual, then went for an appointment with the dentist followed by the physiotherapist.
 "The Achilles tendon," she explains, pointing at her left foot.